m4lc0m/android-app-agenda/README.md

-# Agenda Android Application
+# Android Application Agenda with Java Rest Server

 ![Screenshot](agenda_screenshot.png)

-> Android Application that allows you to insert, view and edit events based on pre-set categories.
+>Android Application that allows you to insert, view and edit events based on pre-set categories.

 >It also provides a login functionality.
->Authentication occurs by calling a mysql database exposed by the local Rest Java service available at the link <a href="http://github.com/m4lc0m/agenda-rest-server" target="_blank">`agenda-rest-server`</a>.
+Authentication occurs by calling a mysql database exposed by the local Rest Java service available at the link <a href="https://github.com/m4lc0m/android-app-agenda/tree/master/agenda-rest-server" target="_blank">`agenda-rest-server`</a>.

 ![Screenshot](login.png)